framwrk/pallet/FEATURES.md

 **Symlinks** are shown with an arrow badge and are labeled with what they point at, so you know whether descending will work.
 Pallet never follows them during a recursive copy or delete.

+### Folder sizes

+Folders show `--` in the Size column.
+Turn on **Calculate folder sizes** in [Settings](#settings) and Pallet walks each one and shows the total instead — in the file list and in the inspector.

+It's off by default, and off for remote panes even when it's on, because the cost is not the same
+everywhere:

+- **Locally**, a walk is cheap.
+Only the rows currently on screen are sized, and only once scrolling has held still for a moment, so a fast scroll through a big directory doesn't start work you'll never see.
+At most four walks run at a time.
+- **Remotely**, sizing a tree is the most expensive thing Pallet asks of a server, so it needs a second switch — **Include remote folders**.
+Pallet tries `du -sb` first, which is a single round trip; on a server whose `du` doesn't take `-b` (macOS, BSD, BusyBox) it falls back, once and for the rest of the session, to an SFTP walk of one round trip per directory.
+Only one remote sizing job runs per server at a time, so it can't crowd out your transfers.

+Totals are **apparent size** — the sum of the sizes of the files inside, the same number `du` reports — not disk usage.
+Symlinks count at their own size and are never followed, so a link to `/` can't turn one folder into a walk of the whole filesystem.
+Unreadable subfolders contribute nothing rather than failing the total.

+Totals are cached. **⌘R** on a directory drops the cached totals for it and everything below it — that's the moment you're telling Pallet the contents changed.
+Disconnecting a server forgets its totals entirely.

 ---